A Luna \'etale slice theorem for algebraic stacks: Local applications

 In general, let $K=R/\fm$.
 Since $R$ is a complete $k$-algebra, it admits a coefficient field; thus, it is also a $K$-algebra.
-We are now free to replace $k$ with $K$ and the result follows. \end{proof}
+We are now free to replace $k$ with $K$ and the result follows. \end{proof} \begin{remark} If $k$ is algebraically closed, then in Corollary \ref{C:gb-c28}\itemref{C:gb-c28:res} above, $\cX$ is in fact isomorphic to a quotient stack $[\Spec A / G_x]$ where $G_x$ is the stabilizer of the unique closed point.
+If in addition $\cX$ is smooth, then $\cX \cong [N_x/G_x]$ where $N_x$ is the normal space to $x$ (or equivalently the tangent space of $\cX$ at $x$ if $G_x$ is smooth). \end{remark}